Skip to main content

 3. Link controls to one or more requirements from one or multiple compliance frameworks.
 Each requirement in your compliance program should be linked to at least one control.

-4. Link proof directly to controls either manually or automatically (recommended).
+4. Link proof directly to controls manually or automatically (recommended).

 5. Set up automated tests on your controls.